ethereum/go-ethereum/docs/_getting-started/index.md

 clef --keystore geth-tutorial/keystore --configdir geth-tutorial/clef --chainid 5
 ```

-> Note:  geth-tutorial folder is holding your keystore
+> Note:  geth-tutorial folder is holding your keystore.

-after running the command above, the system will request you to type “ok” to proceed
+after running the command above, the system will request you to type “ok” to proceed.

 A successful call will give you the result below: